0xSs0rZ/0xSs0rZ.github.io/_posts/2019-08-22-picoCTF-General-Skills-Write-Ups.md

 ## grep 2

+{: .box-note}
-{: .box-note}This one is a little bit harder.
+This one is a little bit harder.
 Can you find the flag in /problems/grep-2_3_826f886f547acb8a9c3fccb030e8168d/files on the shell server?
 Remember, grep is your friend.

 **Solution:**